tomjoht/tomjoht.github.io/_posts/2019/1/2019-01-14-site-analytics-from-2018-59-percent-traffic-going-to-api-doc-site.md

 <figure><img src="/images/googleanalytics-age-and-gender.png" alt="Age and gender breakdown" /> <figcaption>There are twice as many males as females reading my site.
 This demographic reflects the more male-centric programmer culture.</figcaption> </figure>

 In years past, the gender distribution was more balanced.
-But with more traffic coming in through my API documentation site, it means more programmers are reading the content.
+But with more traffic coming in through my API documentation site, it suggests more programmers are reading the content.
+Why?
 The [2018 GitHub survey](https://insights.stackoverflow.com/survey/2018/#demographics) found that the gender breakdown among engineers was 92.9% male, 6.9% female.
-Given that my overall gender breakdown is now 71.7% male, 28.3% female suggests that many of my readers are engineers rather than technical writers.
+Given that my overall gender breakdown is now 71.7% male, 28.3% female, I think many of those readers are engineers rather than technical writers.
 In years past (such as [2017](https://idratherbewriting.com/2018/01/11/comprehensive-metrics-for-idratherbewriting-in-2017/)), the gender breakdown on my site was more evenly balanced.
 In fact, just last year, Google Analytics indicated that 34% of readers were male, 66% female.

-### Top 10 lists for 2018
+## Top 10 lists for 2018

 Here are a list of top 10 pages, sliced in different ways.